biowdl/TALON-WDL/docs/index.md

 https://cromwell.readthedocs.io/en/stable/tutorials/Containers/).

-Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl pipelines.
-The list of default images for this pipeline can be found in the default for the `dockerImages` input.
+Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl workflows.
+The list of default images for this workflow can be found in the default for the `dockerImages` input.

 ## Output